cgross95/r-for-hpcc/episodes/parallelizing-r-code.Rmd

 Your laptop probably has a processor with 4-8 cores while the largest nodes on the HPCC have 128 cores.

 All this said though, HPCC nodes are *not* inherently faster than standard computers.
-In fact, having many cores in a processor usually come at the cost of slightly slower processing speeds.
+In fact, having many cores in a processor usually comes at the cost of slightly slower processing speeds.
 One of the primary benefits of running on the HPCC is that that you can speed up your throughput by doing many tasks at the same time on multiple processors, nodes, or both.
 This is called running your code in *parallel*.